 Medialogy combines technology and scientific experiments with focus on both hardware and software in designing new products and tools for use within media technology.
 The purpose of the programme is to educate students in technology and software development in the modern media and experience industry.

-Medialogy is the technology behind interactive digital media, and you must have an interest in developing product ideas as well as programming and testing prototypes.
+Medialogy is the science and technology behind interactive digital media, and you must have an interest in developing product ideas as well as programming and testing prototypes.
 Programming and testing is a large part of the Medialogy programme, so it is important that you are interested in and have a flair for mathematics.
 See also entry requirements.

 YOU SHOULD STUDY MEDIALOGY, IF YOU